 (3) In evaluating the degree of permanent whole of person impairment of the worker, any secondary condition is to be disregarded.

-[Section 146D inserted by No. 42 of 2004 s.
+[Section 146D inserted: No. 42 of 2004 s.
 109.]

 146E.
 Evaluating degree of impairment for cl.
 18A

 (1) This section applies to an evaluation of a worker’s degree of permanent whole of person impairment for the purposes of clause 18A.